 Divide the tasks 1 though 4 among your group members so that each person has one research task.
 Work together to complete tasks 5 and 6.

 Task 1.
-The Biology and Diseases of Reef-Building Corals
+The Biology and Geographic Distribution of Reef-Building Corals

 Task 4.
 Sustainable Management Methods

-The Question: What are some possible sustainable management methods?
+What are some possible sustainable management methods for coral disease?

 Task 5.
 The Plan